 So, for something that I casually like, I can set a lower

-value.
-But, for something that I think is really great I can set a
+difficulty value.
+But, for something that I think is really great I can set a higher

 This is really more of a symbolic benefit.
 Since liking is backed by a solution to a proof-of-work function, it can be safely assumed that the liker has expended some real amount of computational power in generating the nonce.